Foolproof Formula to Building Meaningful Relationships After Retirement

 To start volunteering, find an opportunity that you are comfortable with.
 For 72-year-old Madam Maisie Yang, it’s sharing her love of cooking at the REACH Community Cafe.
 She’s happiest when preparing healthy meals for other seniors but has also benefited by gaining a wider social circle and healthier mindset through volunteering.

 Meanwhile, for Ms Martha Ee who is more than 80 years old, age is not a barrier when it comes to befriending others.
-Armed with knowledge in home visits, she signed up for RSVP Singapore’s MyBuddy programme to provide social support to other elderly beneficiaries and has since formed close relationships with many of them.
+Armed with knowledge in home visits, she signed up for RSVP Singapore The Organisation of Senior Volunteers MyBuddy programme to provide social support to other elderly beneficiaries and has since formed close relationships with many of them.

 Volunteering is a meaningful way to enrich the lives of others as well as yours.
 It may start off with the beneficiaries needing your help, but oftentimes you’ll find that you end up benefiting the most.
 Volunteering helps you form new friendships, build self-assurance and learn new skills.
 Most of all, it equips you with the knowledge that you have the power to make a difference.

 There are many ways to volunteer, whether it is joining a befriending programme, sharing your IT knowledge, or even becoming a guide.
-For more ideas, visit the Organization of Senior Volunteers (RSVP) to find out how you can touch the lives of others.
+For more ideas, visit RSVP Singapore The Organisation of Senior Volunteers to find out how you can touch the lives of others.

 Become a mentor and change lives